 Six weeks later, winter was upon us…only it seemed to be taking ice ages to get rolling.
 Utah’s 2017-2018 season would go down as one of the poorest performing winters on record.
-We waited weeks, months for the typical momentum of storms to pick up.
+We waited weeks and then months for the momentum of storms to pick up.
 Aside from a few respectable pulses, the big dumps remained elusive.
-When I look at the dismal snowfall totals when compared to our average of 500 inches, you would expect a visible cringe or sigh.
-The reality is, when skiing is bad in Utah, it’s still pretty awesome.
+When I look at the dismal snowfall totals compared to our average of 500 inches, you would expect a visible cringe or sigh.
+The reality is, when skiing is bad in Utah…it’s still pretty awesome.

 Brews at Brighton with the Ski Utah athlete crew

 I volunteered with Snowbird’s Wasatch Adaptive Program and saw firsthand how grateful their students were to just be in and among the mountains.
 I cried while watching a stroke survivor complete his first ski run.
 He was unable to communicate verbally, but he in turn cried and smiled in gratitude when I told him I had to leave early to celebrate my dad’s birthday.
 The setting sun illuminating Mount Superior behind the silhouette of the old Wildcat Lift.
 A sunny day with the Ski Utah crew in Honeycomb Canyon.
 An unforgettable meal and bawdy laughter at Deer Valley.
 Clumsy, clinking beer mugs and pizza at Molly’s after a frigid round of night skiing.
 Endless powder laps on a weekday at Beaver Mountain, the 2nd generation owner showing us his favorite childhood stashes.
 Banter, both witty and dim on the chairlift with my friend Mike.
 Cracking jokes in the snow cat at Powder Mountain.
 A contest to see if we could ski the Snowbasin groomers top to bottom on our early season legs without stopping…